OMIDrx/bmi-calculator/README.md

 The program will ask for:

-Weight (kg)
+◻️ Weight (kg)

-Height (m)
+◻️ Height (m)

-Then it prints your BMI and the health category.
+Then it prints your BMI and your health category.

-Enter your weight (kg): 70
-Enter your height (m): 1.75
-Your BMI is: 22.86
-Status: Normal weight